Jay06eng/Jay06eng/README.md

 # 👋 Hello, I'm Javier!

-**Sr. Technical Program Manager | AI/ML-Informed Program Delivery | Data & Systems Transformation**
+**Sr. Technical Program Manager | AI/ML Program Delivery | Processes & Systems Transformation**

-Seattle · USA
+🏔️ Seattle · USA
 📧 Email: <your email>
 🔗 LinkedIn: https://linkedin.com/in/javierbonillab
 🌐 Portfolio: https://javierbonilla.com
 🐙 GitHub: https://github.com/Jay06eng

----

 ## 🔥 About Me

-I blend **program leadership, data science, and AI/ML fluency** to deliver large-scale initiatives across finance, advertising, ops, and enterprise platforms.
-My work spans:

-- Scalable AI-informed program execution
-- Data-driven decision systems
-- Enterprise transformations (D365, Salesforce, ADO)
-- Analytics, forecasting, and automation
-- Cross-functional leadership across engineering, product, and operations

-I focus on **turning ambiguity into clarity**, building systems that scale, and using AI/ML to accelerate program velocity and decision-making.

----
+Combining **Program Leadership experience, Agile, Data Science and AI/ML fluency** I transform data into positive impactful solutions.
+Passionate about all there is to know about Artificial Inteligence and Machine Learning.
+My work starts by understanding the audience needs, define a strategy, guarantee buy in, timely execution and successful deployment.

+## What I work on use each of the bullets below, create a STAR bullet point and plugged into the professional highlights

+Formalizing AI/ML and Software Product Management experience through the Skillspire Program link and UW Program Link Salesforce, D365 system enhancements, integrations to help scale operations Leverage Data Science to make informed decisiones Quarterly, Yearly Strategy Planning etc...

 ## 🌟 Professional Highlights